Alex Somian

-Mouhoubé Alex Somian (born 6 June 1986 in Abidjan) is an Ivorian footballer who plays for Kazma in Kuwaiti Premier League.
+Mouhoubé Alex Somian (born 6 June 1986 in Abidjan) is an Ivorian footballer.

 Club career

 Somian played for Jeunesse Club d'Abidjan and Stella Club d'Adjamé in the Ivory Coast Premier Soccer League, before being bought by ES Setif of Algeria in 2007.
 Somian showed good performances in his first year in the Algerian League and was quickly bought by CR Belouizdad from ES Setif.
 Somian was named the most valuable player in Algerian League in 2008.

 On January 2, Somian signed for Kuwaiti Premier League side Kazma.

 He currently plays for Stade Tunisien in the Tunisian Ligue 1.